 The HomePod lacks a screen or physical button, so restarting it to troubleshoot errors that might occur in regular use requires using your iPhone, iPad, or Mac.
 Follow along as we show you how to restart your HomePod or HomePod mini.

 Restarting vs. resetting

-Contrast this with resetting, which clears all data, removes the device from the Home app and loads factory settings.
+Resetting a HomePod clears all data, removes the device from the Home app, and reloads all factory settings.
 As a result, you must set up your speaker as new to use it again.
-Therefore, you should only reset your HomePod or HomePod mini when you want to reload factory settings or need to send the speaker in for service or want to sell or give it away.
+Therefore, you should only reset your HomePod or HomePod mini when you want to reload factory settings, fix major issues, need to send the speaker in for service, or want to sell or give it away.

 - Make sure Wi-Fi and/or Bluetooth is enabled on your iPhone, iPad, or Mac and it’s near your HomePod (like in the same room or house).

 - Open the Home app on your iPhone, iPad, or Mac and select your HomePod.

 - Click the small settings icon or scroll down to the bottom and tap Reset HomePod > Restart HomePod.

 Now your HomePod will automatically reboot; that is, it will power off and power on again.
 When it starts, you’ll see the usual spinning white light.
 After a few seconds, you can use your HomePod with iOS devices or Mac.
 You can also use Siri or directly control your smart home and smart accessories using your HomePod.

 Note: If you have two HomePods arranged in a stereo pair, you’ll only see the Restart HomePod command; no need to first tap Reset HomePod and then choose Restart HomePod.